-Plaster statues (Kannon and Virgin Mary) and video works
+Plaster statues (Guanyin and Virgin Mary) and video projections

 My hometown is Amakusa in Kumamoto (Japan).
 In the Edo period, many Christians were persecuted by the government for their religious beliefs.
 But despite this persecution, many people in Amakusa held on to their Christian beliefs, including my own ancestors.
 They were known as Kakure Kirishitans, Japanese for Hidden Christians.
 Since Kakure Kirishitans were forbidden to revere the image of the Virgin Mary, they kept images of Kannon, a Buddhist female bodhisattva, in place of Mary in their homes.
 They could then claim that they were worshipping Kannon, who has similar attributes, whilst continuing to revere the Virgin Mary.